ffiondavies/Datacamp/TrackProposal.md

 ## Track Outline
 -------------

-Course 1.
-Machine Learning for Beginners
+1. Machine Learning for Beginners
-Course 2.
-Introduction to Python
+2. Introduction to Python
-Course 3.
-Intermediate Python
+3. Intermediate Python
-Course 4.
-Python in Data Science
+4. Python in Data Science
-Course 5.
-Statistical Thinking in Python
+5. Statistical Thinking in Python
-Course 6.
-Supervised and Unsupervised Learning in Python
+6. Supervised and Unsupervised Learning in Python

 # Course Descriptions
 -------------------